Noticing error code 229 on your Lennox® furnace?

 Estimated Repair Cost for Furnace Error Code 229

-A blocked vent or a draft can also generate the error, so your Comfort Masters Service Experts professional will check other parts of your furnace first.
+A blocked vent or a draft can also generate the error, so your Comfort Masters Service Experts technician will check other parts of your furnace first.

 Turn to the Experts at Comfort Masters Service Experts

-When you need to have your furnace fixed, turn to the Experts at Comfort Masters Service Experts to decipher the fault code and take care of the issue.
+When you need to have your furnace repaired, contact the Experts at Comfort Masters Service Experts to decipher the fault code and take care of the problem.

 Call us at 847-250-6729 or schedule an appointment online today.